vitessio/website/content/en/docs/reference/features/tablet-throttler.md

 VTTablet runs a cooperative throttling service.
 This service probes the shard's MySQL topology and observes replication lag on servers.
 This throttler is derived from GitHub's [freno](https://github.com/github/freno).

-_Note: the Vitess documentation is transitioning the term "Master" (with regard to MySQL replicaiton) to "Primary". this document reflects this transition._
+_Note: the Vitess documentation is transitioning from the term "Master" (with regard to MySQL replicaiton) to "Primary". this document reflects this transition._

 ## Why throttler: maintaining low replication lag